mmozuras/mmozuras.github.com/post/_posts/2021-04-05-decision-making-and-organizational-structure.md

 If we look through the lens of cohesion, that's not surprising.
 In most tech companies, it's more important to have cohesion around business objectives than around functions.

 Imagine a functional organization - a team of software of engineers, a team of designers, and a team of product managers.
 To achieve cohesion around business objectives, all these functions (and their leads) need to be on the same page.
 That's a lot of work.
 Instead, cross-functional teams make sense for most organizations.
+Simultaneously, most companies usually have some kind of functional reporting line to maintain cohesion around functions.

 Of course, there are exceptions.
 Apple is the first one that jumps to my mind.
 From what is visible from outside about the secretive company and is occasionally [discussed in articles](//hbr.org/2020/11/how-apple-is-organized-for-innovation), Apple is organized around functions.
 Through their products, we can see how strongly they value functional cohesion.